105: The Corpse Vanishes

 I got a bad feeling about this, Joel.
 I got a sense there’s a long basement scene coming up.

-“I have a bad feeling about this” is a phrase that has appeared (with some variation) in all six Star Wars films.
+“I have a bad feeling about this” is a phrase that has appeared (with some variation) in every Star Wars film thus far.

 Here’s the cast of Carnival Story.

-Carnival Story is a 1954 film with the tag line, “The story of one woman’s shame!”
+Carnival Story is a 1954 film with the tag line, “The story of a woman’s shame!”
 It’s about a female pickpocket who becomes ensnared in the machinations of a carnival barker.

 Character actor Burgess Meredith.